naala89/apiopenstudio/includes/wiki/developers/contributing.md

 Wiki
 ----

-All wiki text is stored in markdown format in ```src/wiki```.
+All wiki text is stored in markdown format in ```includes/wiki/```.

 We use bookdown to compile the markdown to html.

-So any changed that you want to make to the wiki will be instantly visible once merged.
+Any changed that you want to make to the wiki will be instantly visible once merged.

 The develop branch wiki is deployed to https://dev.wiki.apiopenstudio.com and master is deployed to https://wiki.apiopenstudio.com.